All of you deserves tender care.

 In some cases any pain associated with scarring will resolve with time, but if not, fat taken from your own body can sometimes be injected into the scar to soften the site, which in turn may relieve discomfort.

-What Are my Options for Filling an Indentation Left After Lumpectomy?
+What Are My Options for Filling an Indentation Left After Lumpectomy?

 Following lumpectomy, you may notice areas with indentations or depressions where the tissue was removed.
 These areas can be reconstructed with fat grafting, or for larger areas, with an implant.